aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-decompression/_index.md

 ### [Decompress Xar to Folder in Aspose.Zip for .NET](./decompress-xar-folder/)
 Explore the power of Aspose.Zip for .NET!
 Effortlessly decompress Xar archives with this user‑friendly tutorial.
 Enhance your .NET development experience.

-## Decompressing Zip Folder and Password‑Protected Archives
+## Decompressing zip folder and password‑Protected archives

 If you need to **decompress zip folder** contents or work with a **decompress password protected zip** archive, Aspose.Zip handles both scenarios seamlessly.
 Simply pass the destination path and, when required, the password string to the extraction method.
 This eliminates the need for external tools and keeps your codebase clean.

-## Common Use Cases
+## Common use cases

 - **Batch processing** of log archives received from remote servers.
 - **Automated deployment** scripts that unpack resource bundles before installation.
 - **Data migration** where legacy zip files must be read and their contents stored in a database.

-## Tips & Best Practices
+## Tips & best practices

 - **Use streaming** when extracting very large files to keep memory usage low.
 - **Validate file paths** after extraction to avoid directory‑traversal vulnerabilities.
 - **Handle exceptions** such as `InvalidPasswordException` to provide clear user feedback.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Can I extract a zip archive directly to a memory stream?**
 A: Yes, Aspose.Zip lets you read an entry into a `MemoryStream` without writing to disk (`extract zip archive c#`).